 Why domestic adoption and not international?

 There is need everywhere.
 When we first started exploring, we were looking at international adoption from China.
 We were just about to submit our formal application with an agency when China made some pretty big changes to their policies – changes that would make it more difficult for our family to adopt from there.
 We looked into some other countries and spent a lot of time praying and asking for clarity.
 Over the course of a few weeks, God made it pretty clear that he was leading us to domestic adoption.
+We have recently registered with the National Down Syndrome Adoption Network in hopes of adopting a child with Down syndrome.
+We feel very strongly that all people are created by God and have equal value and worth and are excited about the possibility of welcoming a child with Down syndrome into our family.

 Thank you for your interest in joining us in this adoption journey, we are so thankful for your support!